-Note that due to the health emergency, services through May 31st will be available online.
+Note that due to the health emergency, services are only available online at this time.

-Calvary continues to abide by the NC Synod Council recommendations and state policy for this time of pandemic.
-We will continue to hold online streaming of our worship services at 9am and 10am every Sunday through May 31st.
+Calvary continues to abide by the NC Synod Council recommendations and state our policy for this time of pandemic.
+We will continue to hold online streaming of our worship services at 9am and 10am every Sunday.
 As more information becomes available, we will share this with you.
-We look forward to a time when we can again join-together in person for worship.
+We look forward to a time when we can again join together in person for worship.
 Until then, we know that the Holy Spirit binds us together as one and is equipping us for being the church in this time.